Fastest Muscle Cars in History by Decade

 The last decade has seen some of the fastest swan song American muscle cars ever

 With electrification on the horizon, it is a bittersweet time for car enthusiasts.
 However, the segment isn’t going quietly into the night.
-In fact, the Mopar mad scientists at Dodge built the muscle car to end them all in 2018.
-The 840-horsepower supercharged Dodge Challenger SRT Demon could do wheelies right from the factory.
-That’s not all; the Demon could blitz to 60 mph in just 2.3 seconds.
+In fact, the Mopar mad scientists at Dodge built the muscle car to end them all in 2023.
+The 1,025-horsepower Dodge Challenger SRT Demon 170 could do wheelies right from the factory.
+That’s not all; the Demon 170 could blitz to 60 mph in just 1.66 seconds on a prepped surface.

 Check out more of MotorBiscuit’s content for the latest on muscle cars!